Review by Steve Crowe & Karin Magog

 Specifically, for the third edition there has been 300 new routes added alongside 60 new photo topos and over 50 additional action photos too.
 The highlights include Super Crag Sport overlooking Loch Maree and Super Crag Trad an amazing sea cliff near Lochinver.
 To fit all this in Gary decided to delete all the historical introductions and about 150 less popular routes.

-From the Foreword by Hamish MacInnes … “If you have an ambition to do all the climbs in these two Scottish Rock guides I think you’d better schedule time off in your next life.
+My first ever climbing guide to Scotland was written by Hamish McInnes, it was the very first photo topo guidebook.
+Hamish writes about Scottish Rock … “If you have an ambition to do all the climbs in these two Scottish Rock guides I think you’d better schedule time off in your next life.
 This labour of Gary’s has been of gargantuan proportions.
 Those of you who use the guides will benefit by his dedication and the sheer choice offered; if you divide the retail price of these by the number of good routes you’ll realise this is a bargain.
 Volume 1 covers a proliferation of Scottish crags up to the natural demarcation of the Great Glen.
 They are easier to access than most in Volume 2 and present infinite variety.
 I have been a long-time advocate of selected climbs and the use of photographs to illustrate both climbs and action.
 I’m glad that this principle has been used throughout these two volumes.
 It gives you a push to get up and do things.
 The list seems endless and if you succeed in doing half of them you’ll be a much better climber and know a lot more about Scotland – have a good decade!”